 Getting food from the bottom of the freezer can be difficult.

 A mid-sized, counter-depth model that's ideal for smaller kitchens.
 Manufactured by a trusted brand.
-Compact design fits in well in most kitchens.
-Finish resists fingerprints and smudges.
+The compact design fits in well in most kitchens.
+The finish resists fingerprints and smudges.
 Shelves are easy to adjust.
 Attractive price point.

-Reports of ice maker clogging.
+Reports of the ice maker clogging.
 Compressor occasionally makes strange noises.